 Ethical Bank Triodos, which has a Good Egg mark from Good With Money, is a true leader in the field of ethical personal finance and only invests in businesses that have a positive social and/ or environmental impact.

-- 33-day notice ethical cash ISA paying 1.07 per cent AER a year
+- 33-day notice savings account paying 0.35 per cent AER a year

 - You must give 33 days notice before you can withdraw your money